-104. The Title 42 Process at issue here follows other invocations of COVID-19 by the Administration to ban immigration, but it is far more extreme in seeking to eliminate statutory protections for vulnerable noncitizens and children.
-And it is not only a ban on entry, but provides for summary expulsion for those who entered the country.

-105. For example, in February and March of 2020, the President issued a series of Proclamations under 8 U.S.C. § 1182(f) to prohibit the entry of certain persons traveling from China, Iran, and certain European countries where COVID-19 was prevalent.
+- 98. The Title 42 Process at issue here follows other invocations of COVID-19 by the Administration to ban immigration, but it is far more extreme in seeking to eliminate statutory protections for vulnerable noncitizens and children.
+And it is not only a ban on entry, but provides for summary expulsion for those who entered the country. - 99.
+For example, in February and March of 2020, the President issued a series of Proclamations under 8 U.S.C. § 1182(f) to prohibit the entry of certain persons traveling from China, Iran, and certain European countries where COVID-19 was prevalent.
 However, unlike the Title 42 Process, those Proclamations expressly stated that they did not restrict "any individual's eligibility for asylum, withholding of removal, or protection under the regulations issued pursuant to the legislation implementing the Convention Against Torture."

-106. At the same time, the government continues to permit large numbers of people to enter the United States.
+- 100. At the same time, the government continues to permit large numbers of people to enter the United States.
 In addition to the Title 42 Process at issue here, DHS issued two other orders on March 20, 2020, which temporarily suspended "non-essential" travel from Canada and Mexico.
-Under these orders, permitted "essential travel" broadly includes citizens, returning LPRs, individuals traveling for medical purposes, individuals traveling to attend education institutions, individuals traveling to work in the United States (e.g., agricultural workers), truck drivers moving cargo between the United States and Canada, emergency responders, and those engaged in military travel and operations.

-107. On May 22, 2020, Defendant Wolf issued an "exemption" from the President's Proclamations under 8 U.S.C. § 1182(f), which additionally permitted certain professional athletes, their staff, and their dependents to enter the country.
-Defendant Wolf determined that it served "the national interest" to permit noncitizens who compete in, inter alia, the National

-Basketball Association, the Professional Golfers' Association Tour, and the National Hockey League, to enter the country and participate in sporting events.

-108. Hundreds of thousands of individuals continue to move back and forth across the U.S.-Mexico border every day.
-Since March 20, 2020, when the Title 42 Process first went into effect, numerous individuals exempted from the ban have come into the United States.

-109. The Title 42 Process is inconsistent with how other countries have handled migration in the time of COVID-19, particularly with respect to asylum seekers and other vulnerable populations.
+Under these orders, permitted "essential travel" broadly includes citizens, returning LPRs, individuals traveling for medical purposes, individuals traveling to attend education institutions, individuals traveling to work in the United States (e.g., agricultural workers), truck drivers moving cargo between the United States and Canada, emergency responders, and those engaged in military travel and operations. - 101.
+On May 22, 2020, Defendant Wolf issued an "exemption" from the President's Proclamations under 8 U.S.C. § 1182(f), which additionally permitted certain professional athletes, their staff, and their dependents to enter the country.
+Defendant Wolf determined that it served "the national interest" to permit noncitizens who compete in, inter alia, the National Basketball Association, the Professional Golfers' Association Tour, and the National Hockey League, to enter the country and participate in sporting events. - 102.
+Hundreds of thousands of individuals continue to move back and forth across the U.S.-Mexico border every day.
+Since March 20, 2020, when the Title 42 Process first went into effect, numerous individuals exempted from the ban have come into the United States. - 103.
+The Title 42 Process is inconsistent with how other countries have handled migration in the time of COVID-19, particularly with respect to asylum seekers and other vulnerable populations.
 Numerous countries in Western Europe, such as Denmark, France, and Germany, have exempted asylum seekers from their immigration prohibitions, and permitted them to seek relief from persecution from inside their countries.
 And while Canada has imposed certain restrictions on the migration of adults without documentation if they do not enter at official ports of entry, it expressly exempts unaccompanied children from those restrictions.

+104. Despite Defendants' claimed fear of "introducing" infected individuals into the country, the United States is experiencing an outbreak of COVID-19 that is substantially more serious than most of its neighbors.
+This country has the highest COVID-19 death toll and one of the highest infection rates in the entire world.
+As of June 7, 2020, the United States had over 1.94 million confirmed cases of COVID-19, a rate of 5.91 people per thousand.